itsAiham/dice_game/README.md

 and finally

-To be able to try all feature, it is preferred to create Virtual Environment.
+To be able to try all features, it is preferred to create Virtual Environment.

 On Repo directory, enter the equivalent command line according to your operating system: